lintonye/lintonye/react-course-for-designers.md

 For more information, check out [this Trello board](https://trello.com/b/E7lYUXqZ/react-for-designers) where you can vote on ideas.
 I'd really appreciate your feedback!

 ## But I'm a designer, why should I learn coding?
-I encourage you to check out this [post](/2017/05/09/react-for-designers-interviews.html) to hear other designers' opinions about the same question.
+I encourage you to check out this [post](/2017/05/09/react-for-designers-interviews.html) to hear other designers' opinions.

 Learning to code will help you become better at design.
 Armed with a better understanding of how things work, you will find the communication with developers much more efficient.
 Your design ideas would be more convincing and more respected.
 You can even [design with code](https://blog.framer.com/what-if-a-designer-learns-code-59d790024c9e).

 New skills you learn will open new doors.
 Trust me, it will be a new world of creativity!

-## Is this about ReactJS or React Native?
-There might be some confusion about the differences between the two.
-The good news is that they are both called "React" for a reason.
-Once you learn the fundamental concepts, it will be straightforward to use it for the web (ReactJS), mobile (React Native), Sketch (React Sketch.app), or ReactXYZ.
-BTW: it seems Facebook has [never officially used](https://web.archive.org/web/20130529213355/https://facebook.github.io/react/) the name "ReactJS" or "React.js" for the web part.
-It's just "React".

-At least at the beginning, I will focus on teaching React fundamentals with minimal setup requirements.
-Afterwards, I'll consider to branch into web, mobile or other platforms depending on the demand.

-What do you think?
-[Email me](mailto:linton@jimulabs.com) if you have any suggestions!

 ## So where can I download / sign up for the course?
 It's still at a very early stage.
 I plan to gradually develop the course content over a few months.
 So you are practically witnessing the birth of a brand new course!
 It's a good opportunity to have your influence on creating a great resource for the entire design community.
 [Shoot me an email](mailto:linton@jimulabs.com), I'm all ears!

-Also, leave your email address above and I'll keep you posted when I have something worth sharing.

 ## What should I know before taking this course?
-I assume most designers know about HTML and CSS, with some exposure of JavaScript.
-Hopefully we can use that as a starting point.

-But again, I'm still exploring.
-Perhaps that'd be enough, perhaps not.
-Perhaps I'd consider to add a module teaching JavaScript basics.
-I don't know yet.
-It'll depend on what you want and my availability.
-So let me know what you think!
+You should have some base knowledge of programming, be familiar with HTML and CSS, and can read and edit JavaScript code.
+If you don't, no worries!
+There are many great resources for you to pick them up, for example, Khan Academy's [Intro to JS: Drawing & Animation](https://www.khanacademy.org/computing/computer-programming/programming) and Codecademy's [interactive courses](https://www.codecademy.com/learn/javascript).

 ## Who will teach the course?
 Me for now.
 I'm a developer and I'm learning design as well.
 I've been working on mobile since 2007 and React Native since 2015.
 I've authored a [course](https://teamtreehouse.com/library/animations-and-transitions) about Android animation at Treehouse, and a course on Material Design with React Native on Lynda (in production).
 I also contribute to [React Navigation](https://github.com/react-community/react-navigation) project.

+## Is this about ReactJS or React Native?
+There might be some confusion about the differences between the two.
+The good news is that they are both called "React" for a reason.
+Once you learn the fundamental concepts, it will be straightforward to use it for the web (ReactJS), mobile (React Native), Sketch (React Sketch.app), or ReactXYZ.

+At least at the beginning, I will focus on teaching React fundamentals with minimal setup requirements.
+Afterwards, I'll consider to branch into web, mobile or other platforms depending on the demand.

+What do you think?
+[Email me](mailto:linton@jimulabs.com) if you have any suggestions!

 Thanks a lot for your interest!